feranzie/capstone-project/README.md

-The dashboard is live at [this link](https://lookerstudio.google.com/reporting/6e1e04cf-e8f2-443e-b817-85fb7ba02974) The dashboard shows suicide distribution per country -suicide age distrobution
+The dashboard is live at [this link](https://lookerstudio.google.com/reporting/6e1e04cf-e8f2-443e-b817-85fb7ba02974) The dashboard shows suicide distribution per country
+- The gender based suicide distribution shows that men commmit more suicide than women
+- The suicide age distrobution shows thet people in their midlife between ages (35-54) comit the most suicide
--relationship between gdp per capita and suicide rates
+- The relationship between gdp per capita and suicide rates shows a direct correlation between gdp per capita and suiciide rates
+- The Amount of suicides per country plot shows that russua has the highest suicide rate